The Most Useful Memorisation Techniques Explained

 - Countries: Like it or not, stereotypes are the answer.
 The more absurd the stereotype, the better you will memorise it.

 The Major System

-The Major System is a technique that allows one to memorise numbers in a systematic way.
+The Major System is a technique that allows one to memorise numbers systematically.
 The premise is that each phonetic consonant corresponds to a single-digit number.
-The second rule is to ignore the vowels in words and only use words with either one or two phonetic consonants (for single- and double-digit numbers respectively).
+The second rule is to ignore the vowels in words and only use words with either one or two phonetic consonants (for single- and double-digit numbers, respectively).

 As with every beneficial skill, there is some learning to do.
-It’s ideal to allocate objects, animals or words that are easy to imagine to numbers from 00 to 99.
+It’s ideal to allocate objects, animals, or words that are easy to imagine to numbers from 00 to 99.
 Such a span is ideal, since learning these allocations for three-digit numbers is not smart.
-The reason is that the amount of words required to learn is simply too large to be beneficial and effective.
+The reason is that the number of words required to learn is simply too large to be beneficial and effective.

 But what about the long, 6-digit numbers?
 Well, those will require breaking down the word into 3 parts and making a story out of it.
 For example, the number 637492 contains the words gem (63), crow (74) and pony (92).
-A simple story can be made up out of these three nouns could go something along the lines of “A gem was taken by a crow, which ran away on a pony.”
+A simple story can be made up out of these three nouns could go something similar to “A gem was taken by a crow, which ran away on a pony.”
 Note that it’s important to keep the sequence the same.

 Every absurdity, special connection to your life in the story or noun is amazingly helpful.
 In learning these allocations as well as in the actual encoding process.
 This system, however, has to be practised to truly master it and apply it in everyday life, school or on an exam.

 Chunking is a simple memorisation technique that uses an even simpler principle: packing as much information in as little memory capacity as possible.
 Some is already used in the Major System or when memorising numbers.
 It’s irrational to try to memorise the whole 6-digit number in one go, but cutting it down to three bits of 2 is entirely doable.